SweepCasinos > Vegas Gems

 Pros

-• 0.10–10 Gems selectable for each round
+• 0.10–10 Gems selected for every round

-• 5+ five-card draw options under video poker
+• Five-card draw options for video poker

 Cons

-• RTP and min/max lacked on-screen tooltip
+• RTP and min/max did not have tooltips on-screen

 💬 Comment